TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. class:: Command

-   A :class:`Command` class (or rather, an instance of one of its subclasses) implement a single distutils command.
+   A :class:`Command` kundi (or rather, an instance of one of its subclasses) implement a single distutils command.